About this task

 - On the relevant Component view, place your cursor in the field you want to parameterize.

 Press F5 to display the

 variable, fill in the Comment field if needed,

 Note: The variable name should follow some typing rules and should not contain any forbidden characters, such as space character.

-- Enter a Prompt to be displayed to confirm the use of this variable in the current Job execution (generally used for test purpose only), select the Prompt for value check box to display the prompt message and an editable value field at the execution time.
+- If you have not installed the 8.0 R2023-09 Studio monthly update or a later one provided by Talend, enter a Prompt to be displayed to confirm the use of this variable in the current Job execution (generally used for test purpose only), select the Prompt for value check box to display the prompt message and an editable value field at the execution time.

 - If you filled in a value already in the corresponding properties field, this value is displayed in the Default value field.
 Else, type in the default value you want to use for one context.